Nostalgia RMO4AQ Review

 What Other Microwaves Should You Consider?

 The Nostalgia RMO4AQ is a great choice if you love this look, but otherwise, you might be better off with some of the top-tier models that sell for around the same price, notably the Toshiba EM131A5C.
-If it's within your budget, the Panasonic NN-SN67KS is also a standout performer, particularly with frozen foods.
+If it's within your budget, the GE JES1109RRSS is also a standout performer.